ZoomRmc/aoc2023_nim/README.md

 > **Spoilers below!**

 ### Day 6
+The easiest day so far, so time to try something new.
+After years of avoiding it, I'm finally beginning to comprehend how the [`scanp`](https://nim-lang.org/docs/strscans.html#the-scanp-macro) macro is supposed to work!
 <details>
-<summary>The easiest day so far, so time to try something new.
-After years of avoiding it, I'm finally beginning to comprehend how the [`scanp`](https://nim-lang.org/docs/strscans.html#the-scanp-macro) macro is supposed to work!</summary>
+<summary>Day 6 spoiler</summary>
 Both iterative and analytical solution provided and in this particular case the latter is just an unnecessary complication.
 </details>